Anyone who’s anyone on Coronation Street spends their time in the Rovers Return Inn.

 Steve and Liz McDonald 2006-2011

-Although Steve (Simon Gregson) bought the Rovers, with his criminal record he couldn’t hold the licence so his mother Liz (Beverly Callard) stepped in and became landlady – something she had always dreamed of.
+Although Steve (Simon Gregson) bought Coronation Street pub Rovers Return, with his criminal record he couldn’t hold the licence so his mother Liz (Beverly Callard) stepped in and became landlady – something she had always dreamed of.

 But Steve took out loans against the pub and ran it into debt, leaving Liz desperate to buy her son out.
 Ex-husband Jim (Charlie Lawson) returned and promised the money, but he didn’t really have it and ended up trying to rob a building society to get it.